 welcome to joiner CAREERS

-Weld Engineering Careers
+Weld Engineering Jobs

+We give self-employed contract welding engineers an incredible platform to showcase their individual talents.
 A welding engineer may find client projects for all companies, from utilities to manufacturing, contingent on their engineering background knowledge and prior work experience.
-Many welding engineering professionals are extremely versatile and understand one welding process and many different joining processes.
+Many welding engineering professionals are versatile, and understand more than one welding process, and many understand different mechanical joining methods.

-Grow your network with the JOINER Services platform and build a career as a self-employed contract weld engineer
+Grow your network with the JOINER Services platform and build a career as a self-employed contract weld engineer.

 4-YEAR BACHELOR’S DEGREE

-- Welding Engineering Technology
+• Welding Engineering Technology

 2-YEAR ASSOCIATE DEGREE